tacotranslate/js-package/readme.md

 }
 ```

-#### Translation strings as a map (best practice)
+#### Translation strings as a map hook

-When working with multiple strings in your code where using components is not applicable, you could create a hook with a map to your translations.
+When working with multiple strings in your code where using components is not applicable, you could, for example, create a hook with a map to your translations.

 ```jsx
 import {useTranslateString} from 'tacotranslate';